Developer – Elden Pixels

 Controls – 10/10

 Even taking into account the introduction of new mechanics such as the shield boots and the ability to temporarily slow down time, Legacy plays out pretty much identically to Awakening and as such, the control scheme presents no issues.
-In addition, a few new control mechanics have been introduced to the formula; most notably the anti-gravity sequences whereby players have to walk on ceilings to solve puzzles, much like Mega Man 5’s Gravity Man stage.
-Although the visuals were clearly taken from 16-BIT classics, there are a lot of nods to the 8-BIT era, which served as the inspiration for the original game in the series.
+Also, new controls have been introduced.
+Most notably the anti-gravity sequences whereby players have to walk on ceilings to solve puzzles.
+Much like Mega Man 5’s Gravity Man stage.
+Although the visuals were taken from 16-BIT classics, there are a lot of nods to the 8-BIT era.
+Which served as the inspiration for the original game in the series.

 Lifespan – 7/10

-Another aspect in which this game is an improvement on the original, albeit to a lesser extent than the graphics and gameplay, is in its longevity.
+Another aspect in which this game is an improvement on the original.
+Albeit to a lesser extent than the graphics and gameplay, is in its longevity.
 On average, the game can take around 8 to 10 hours to complete to 100%.
-Although this amount of time is still relatively short for a Metroidvania, it certainly answers for the short amount of time it takes to complete Alwa’s Awakening and it’s a step in the direction of possibly making the third game in the series last even longer; if Elden decides to make a third game.
+It’s still short for a Metroidvania.
+But it certainly answers for the short amount of time it takes to complete Alwa’s Awakening and it’s a step in the direction of possibly making the third game in the series last even longer; if Elden decides to make a third game.

 Storyline – 7/10

-Essentially, the story of Alwa’s Legacy is pretty much a carbon copy to that of Awakening, whereby the main character Zoe awakes in the land of Alwa, and by traversing the land and honing her abilities as a powerful sorcerer, must save the land from the villain Vicar, who plots to invade Alwa.
-There are a couple of differences and certain plot threads which help to advance the story in a different way, so I can’t bash on it too much for being unoriginal; it’s an epic odyssey with plenty of twists and turns along the way and plenty of quirky characters to meet.
+Essentially, the story of Alwa’s Legacy is pretty much a carbon copy of that of Awakening.
+Zoe awakes in the land of Alwa.
+And by traversing the land and honing her abilities as a powerful sorcerer, must save the land from the villain Vicar.
+Vicar plots to invade Alwa.
+There are a couple of differences and certain plot threads which help to advance the story in a different way.
+So I can’t bash it too much for being unoriginal.
+It’s an epic odyssey with plenty of twists and turns along the way and plenty of quirky characters to meet.
 It would be hypocritical of me as a fan of a lot of games that tell virtually the same story with each installment, such as Mario and Zelda, to criticize the Alwa games for doing the same thing.

 Originality – 7/10

 Taking into account the many similarities that this game has with not only its predecessor but many other Metroidvania games that served as the basis for it.
-It still has its own unique brand of gameplay, visual design, and story structure that makes it stand out among many Metroidvania titles, despite the greatly increased output of games in the genre in recent years, such as Ori & the Blind Forest, Dust: An Elysian Tail and Guacamelee.
-Legacy greatly expands on the ideas perpetuated by Awakening and delivers a challenging and satisfying gaming experience that ought not to be overlooked.
+It still has its own unique brand of gameplay and visual design.
+And story structure that makes it stand out among many Metroidvania titles.
+Despite the greatly increased output of games in the genre in recent years.
+Such as Ori & the Blind Forest, Dust: An Elysian Tail, and Guacamelee.
+Legacy greatly expands on Awakening and delivers a challenging and satisfying experience that should not be overlooked.

 Happii